Reada

 02

 Reading has seen a steep decline in recent decades, with nearly a 50% drop this century.
-89% of respondents believe social media has negatively influenced children’s reading habits, further accelerating this downward trend.
+89% of respondents believe social media has negatively influenced people’s reading habits, further accelerating this downward trend.

 Regular reading strengthens brain connectivity, improves memory, and builds critical thinking and analytical abilities.
 The decline in reading directly limits these essential aspects of cognitive development.